Web Development

 • Customization: Allows for easy customization of content delivery behavior through features like caching settings, origin configurations, and request routing rules.

-• Integration: Seamlessly integrates with other AWS services such as Amazon S3, AWS Lambda, and Amazon EC2, as well as third-party services and custom origins.
+• Integration: Works directly with other AWS services such as Amazon S3, AWS Lambda, and Amazon EC2, as well as third-party services and custom origins.

 Getting Started with Amazon CloudFront